-As an exception, the title Assistant Professor of Mathematics may be used for a non-tenure-trackresearch-track, teaching-track, practicetioner-track, and clinical-track appointment in mathematics awarded to faculty who have recently obtained their degrees and who are involved in research and teaching with reduced obligation for university service.
+As an exception, the title Assistant Professor of Mathematics may be used for a research-track, teaching-track, practitioner-track, and clinical-track appointment in mathematics awarded to faculty who have recently obtained their degrees and who are involved in research and teaching with reduced obligation for university service.
 Such appointments may be made, based on careful academic review, up to three years, with no possibility of renewal thereafter.
-See also Section 4-B(2)(e)(2).